Vancouver-KDD/book-study/07-designing-data-Intensive-applications/08-The-Trouble-with-Distributed-Systems/DaveMin/The-Trouble-with-Distributed-Systems.md

 ## Unreliable Clocks
 - In a distributed system, time is a tricky business, because communication is not instantaneous.
-- The time when a message is received is always later than the time when it is sent, but due to variable delays in the network, we don’t know how much later.
+- The time when a message is received is always later than the time when it is sent
+  - but due to variable delays in the network, we don’t know how much later.
 - Each machine on the network has its own clock with its own notion of time.
-- This fact sometimes makes it difficult to determine the order in which things happened when multiple machines are involved,
+  - ==> It makes it difficult to determine the order in which things happened when multiple machines are involved,

 ### Monotonic Versus Time-of-Day Clocks
-- Modern computers have at least two different kinds of clocks: a time-of-day clock and a monotonic clock.
+- Modern computers have at least two different kinds of clocks: a time-of-day clock / a monotonic clock.

 #### Time-of-day clocks
 - Returns the current date and time according to the reference point each system has (usually midnight of January 1, 1970 UTC)